Getting a Second Home vs. Investment Property

 - The potential to make rental income that offsets the cost

 - The possibility of occasionally using the home or a unit within it

 When it comes to deciding between the two, consider your current finances and your long-term goals.

-Whether you’re looking for a second home or an investment property, EasyKnock may be able to help.
+Whether you’re looking for a second home or an investment property, a sale-leaseback may be able to help.
 Wondering how to buy a second home with no down payment or how to fund your investment property purchase?
-Traditional lenders can make it difficult to finance new property purchases, but at EasyKnock, we know you’re more than just your W2.
+Traditional lenders can make it difficult to finance new property purchases.

-We look at your entire income situation to help come up with a personalized solution for leveraging your home equity into a new purchase.
-Our sale-leaseback program allows you to sell your home to EasyKnock and convert your home equity to cash.
+A sale-leaseback program allows you to sell your home and convert your home equity to cash.
 The catch is that you get to still lease your home back.
 With the cash from your home equity on hand, you’re free to use it for a second home or investment property.